jaredmdunn/wherever-we-go/02_characters/09_money.md

 When you make a significant purchase or payment, **roll your wealth dice** and add **+1D6** for each coin you choose to spend on top.

-The outcome of the roll determines the **quality** of what you acquire—not whether you acquire it at all.
+The outcome of the roll determines the **quality** of what you acquire-not whether you acquire it at all.
 Even a low roll means you succeed, but the result may be poor quality, slow delivery, or unreliable.
 A high roll yields excellent quality, fast service, or lasting benefit.

 ### Wealth Roll Results

 A wealth roll works like an action roll, but instead of measuring success or failure, it measures the **quality of what you secure relative to your current wealth score**.
 A character with higher wealth will naturally get better outcomes overall, even on low-edge results.

-- **0 edges (Below Standard):** You manage something worse than what your wealth would normally provide—low quality, inconvenient, or disappointing for your means.
+- **0 edges (Below Standard):** You manage something worse than what your wealth would normally provide-low quality, inconvenient, or disappointing for your means.
-- **1 edge (Standard):** You get the expected quality for someone of your wealth—average, reliable, and what others would expect of you.
+- **1 edge (Standard):** You get the expected quality for someone of your wealth-average, reliable, and what others would expect of you.
-- **2 edges (Above Standard):** You secure something a step better than expected—higher quality, faster, or more impressive than the baseline for your wealth.
+- **2 edges (Above Standard):** You secure something a step better than expected-higher quality, faster, or more impressive than the baseline for your wealth.
-- **3+ edges (Exceptional):** You obtain something remarkable for your station—far exceeding expectations, with added benefits, prestige, or reliability.
+- **3+ edges (Exceptional):** You obtain something remarkable for your station-far exceeding expectations, with added benefits, prestige, or reliability.

 | Edges | Result | Guidance |
 |-------|--------|----------|